IEP Goals for Math Word Problems

 Let’s write IEP goals and list some teaching strategies for all types of word problems.

-We will write some SMART goals for word problems.
+We will write some SMART IEP goals for word problems.

 ELEMENTARY Word Problem IEP Goal